daniel-molina/visualequation/HACKING.md

 ##### Create/Delete groups (C-RETURN)

-Make strict usubeqs of selected block not selectable.
+A group makes strict usubeqs of selected block not selectable.
 It has no effect if selection is a symbol.

 > **Note**: A soft group (see below) which is grouped will become again a soft
 > group if it is ungrouped.

-##### Create/Delete soft groups (RETURN)
+##### Create/Delete soft groups (SHIFT-RETURN)

+Soft groups are juxt-blocks that are juxteds of another juxt-block.

-Convert a TJUXT-block (several juxteds selected together by using SHIFT-LEFT or SHIFT-RIGHT) into a JUXT-block.
-Inserting sequences of digits automatically creates soft groups for them.
+To create a soft-group, select together the desired juxteds by using SHIFT-LEFT or SHIFT-RIGHT before using they key binding.

+> **Note**: Inserting sequences of digits automatically creates soft groups for
-> **Note**: RETURN is used for soft groups instead of groups because it does
-> nothing when a typical subequation is selected.
-That avoids unexpected
-> behaviors for the user who pressed RETURN unintentionally or experimented
-> with the keyboard.
-That may be a source of confusion specially because groups
-> cannot be seen with a naked eye (maybe groups could be colored (?)).
+> them.

 #### Shortcuts for inserting symbols and operators